-Gulf of Maine Redfish makes a great alternative to other white-meat fish like snapper, and is perfect for a long list of recipes.
+Restaurants and home cooks all over New England embrace Gulf of Maine redfish for its mild, slightly sweet taste and flaky meat.
+This fish makes a great alternative to other white-meat fish like snapper, and is perfect for a long list of recipes.
 True to their name, redfish have bright red skin that crisps up beautifully under the broiler!

-The redfish goes well nestled with some leafy greens, like baby bok choy.
+This redfish goes so well nestled under some leafy greens, like baby bok choy.
 Try it with our Baby Bok Choy with Ginger and Garlic!

 Such a beautiful dish that goes well with greens and steamed rice.
 We are loving this Gulf of Maine Redfish!Print

 This Seared Gochujang-Glazed Redfish recipe takes this mild fish to the next level!
 The sauce is Korean-inspired with a touch of heat from the Gochujang, balanced with hints of ginger, soy, lime juice, and mirin.

 - 1 teaspoon Gochujang sauce